rhaslund/labguides/vao-2.0/module-05/content.md

 31. [] Click the **Apply** button on the **Schedule** step.
 32. [] Tick the **Run the job when I click Finish** check box.
 33. [] Click the **Finish** button on the **Summary** step.
-> Do not wait for the jobs to complete before moving to the next lab exercise.
+> Do not wait for the job to complete before moving to the next lab exercise.

 ===